seanox/aspect-js/manual/en/test.md

 console.info(message);
 ```

-To be able to include console output in tests, the activated Test-API supports
+To be able to include console output in tests, the activated Test API supports
 forwarding, listeners and buffers for console output.

 ### Forwarding

 The forwarding runs completely in the background and distributes the output to
-the browser console output and to the components of the Test-API.
+the browser console output and to the components of the Test API.
 In the case
 of (I)Frames, the output is forwarded to enclosing or superordinate
 window-objects and is accessible there via buffer and listener with an activated
-Test-API.
+Test API.

 ### Buffer